-A total of seven different safety zones were identified based on runway length and flight patterns (see Figure 3-3).
+A total of seven different safety zones were identified as shown in Figure 3-4.
 As described above, the choice of safety zone criteria appropriate for a particular zone is largely a function of risk acceptability.
 Land uses (e.g., schools and hospitals) which, for a given proximity to the airport, are judged to represent intolerable risks must be prohibited.
 Where the risks of a particular land use are considered significant but tolerable, establishment of restrictions may reduce the risk to an acceptable level.
-Uses which are basically acceptable generally require no limitations.
+Uses which are basically acceptable generally require no limitations (see Table 3-2 for a list of compatible land uses within each safety zone).

-In certain situations, the potential risk of an aircraft accident occurring in a location where large numbers of people assemble or have restricted mobility, such as sports stadiums, amphitheaters, etc., may be perceived as an intolerable risk no matter where it may be located within an AIA.
+In certain situations, the perceived risk of an aircraft accident occurring in a location where large numbers of people assemble or have restricted mobility, such as sports stadiums, amphitheaters, etc., may be perceived as an intolerable risk no matter where it may be located within an AIA.

 - a.
 The following safety zones are identified for the purpose of presenting safety policies:

 - Zone 1: Runway Protection Zones

 - Zone 2: Inner Approach / Departure Zones

 - Zone 3: Inner Turning Zones

 - Zone 4: Outer Approach / Departure Zones

 - Zone 5: Sideline Zones

 - Zone 6: Traffic Pattern Zone

-- Zone 7: Other Airport Environs outside of Zones 1-6, but within the AIA
+- Zone 7: Other Airport Environs outside of Zones 1 6, but within the AIA